MicrosoftDocs/Viva/Viva/goals/ms-teams-link-preview.md

 ### Check-ins

 You can share a specific check-in, perhaps to ask questions about the progress made.
 This option is available in the Share menu for individual check-ins.
 Currently, only manual check-ins support sharing.
-Rollups and check-ins from integrations do not have a Share option.
+Rollups and check-ins from integrations don't have a Share option.

 ### Updates

 If your team is using the [Share an update](goals-broadcast.md) feature to send updates about overall progress, you can reshare these updates to Teams by going to the Updates tab.
-There, you will find the Share options for each individual update.
+There, you can find the Share options for each individual update.

 ## Viewing details from a link preview